UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 In Python, everything is descended from 'object'.
 Thus, the moment you invoke multiple inheritance you have the diamond problem.

 https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem

+Here is a toy Python example:

+:download:`diamond.py </examples/multiple_inheritance/diamond.py>`

+Take a look at that code -- run it, and notice that class ``A``'s method gets run twice.
+Make sure you know why it is doing what it is doing.

 ``super()``